MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Evaluation

 \subsection{Model Specification}

 We experiment the performance of MicroRec on two classes of models from different sources.
-The first class contains at-scale models deployed in industry, while the second class comes from the recent recommendation inference benchmark~\cite{facebook_benchmark}.
+The first class contains production models deployed in Alibaba, while the second class comes from the recent recommendation inference benchmark~\cite{facebook_benchmark}.